 – PRC LERIS alternative site #2: https://online2.prc.gov.ph

 Take note!
 For first-time users, you need to register first.
-If you’ve already registered and with an existing and valid LERIS account, just login to your account then skip to Step #3 below.
+If you’ve already registered and with an existing and valid LERIS account, just login to your account then skip to Step #3.
 Otherwise, proceed to Step #2.

-Step 2: Register a new account and complete your profile
+Step 2: Register a PRC account and complete your profile.

 A. First-time users need to register and complete their profile.
-Make sure you have the following information before you begin:
+Make sure you have the following information with you before you begin:

 - A working mobile or cellphone number

 - Personal data (including date of your graduation)

 - Soft copy of ID photo, saved in .jpg format on a computer, phone or tablet.
 The photo should be 2×2 in size, in plain white background; taken no more than 6 months prior to PRC ID renewal; and the applicant must wear decent attire WITH COLLAR in the photo.

 B. Now, to register and create a PRC LERIS account, follow these steps.

 - Click the “REGISTER” tab on the right-hand sidebar of the homepage.